 Graduate Nashville, a funky and floral boutique hotel, officially opened on January 6, 2020, on West End.
 The concept has locations across the country, all located near major universities.
-Graduate Nashville is situated just a short walk from Vanderbilt, and includes three food and beverage concepts: Poindexter, Cross-Eyed Critters Watering Hole, and Miss Bessie’s rooftop bar and restaurant (opening spring 2020).
+Graduate Nashville is situated just a short walk from Vanderbilt, and includes three food and beverage concepts: Poindexter, Cross-Eyed Critters Watering Hole, and White Limozeen Rooftop Bar and Restaurant.
 Nashville Guru stopped by to get a look inside the Opry-inspired hotel.

 The Lobby + Poindexter

 Graduate Nashville has a bright interior with soaring ceilings, colorful décor, and plenty of flare.
 A Minnie Pearl art piece is the focal point at check-in.
 Make your way over to the hotel’s caffeine destination, Poindexter, for beverages (including beer, kombucha, and wine), bites, and some incredible photo ops.

 Hello, Dolly!
 Each room is decorated in similar fashion, including portraits of some of Country music’s most famous female icons, pink and white wallpaper, and vibrant patterns throughout.
 If you want a Music City vibe, this is it!

 Graduate is situated at the corner of West End and 20th Avenue North.
 The main entrance is located on 20th Avenue.
 Valet parking is available, as well as affordable street parking and garage parking.

 Cross-Eyed Critters Watering Hole, the world’s first animatronic karaoke bar, officially opened on Thursday, January 9, 2020.
 An animatronic backup band—similar to what you may remember from Chuck E. Cheese as a kid—plays the accompanying music as tourists and locals take the mic.
 The name “Cross-Eyed Critters Watering Hole” is inspired by lyrics from an Eric Church song.